peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

             page?](#how-do-categories-differ-in-terms-of-the-amount-of-videos-that-made-it-on-the-trending-page)
           - [3.4.2.
 How do categories differ in terms of Views?](#how-do-categories-differ-in-terms-of-views)
           - [3.4.3.
-What does the spread of Views within each category look like?](#what-does-the-spread-of-views-within-each-category-look-like)
+What does the spread of views within each category look like?](#what-does-the-spread-of-views-within-each-category-look-like)
       - [3.5.
 Engagement](#engagement)